UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 Tags: rules
 ---

-I have found that I have settled on a few standard ways to handle some aspects of OSR/NSR/D&D/Elfgame play, and decide to compile them all here to reference in the future.
+I have found that I have settled on a few [MOSAIC strict](http://blog.trilemma.com/2021/02/nothing-at-bottom-mosaic-strict-rpg.html) ways to handle some aspects of OSR/NSR/D&D/Elfgame play, and decide to compile them all here to reference in the future.

 ## Acknowledgements